Duwaysan/National_ID_OCR/README.md

 # 🆔 National ID OCR

-A **full-stack web application** that extracts information from a **Saudi National ID card** using OCR (Optical Character Recognition) and Face Detection.
+A full-stack application that extracts personal information and detects faces from national ID images using OCR (Optical Character Recognition).
-Built for the HurryPay technical challenge.
+Built with **FastAPI**, **React**, and **SQLite**.

 ---

-## ✨ Features
+## Features
-- 📤 Upload ID card image (JPG/PNG)
+- Upload a national ID image
-- 🔍 Extract:
+- Extract:
-  - Full Name (reformatted correctly)
+  - Full Name
   - ID Number
   - Date of Birth
-  - Cropped face image
+- Detect face from the ID
-- 💾 Store extracted data in a database
+- Store extracted data in a database
-- 🖥️ Display results on a modern React web interface
+- User-friendly frontend built with React

 ---